kestra-io/docs/docs/developer-guide/inputs/README.md

 Must be a valid float (with any decimals).

 ### `DATETIME`
-Must be a valid full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) datetime with timezone in UTC from a text string such as
+Must be a valid full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) datetime with the timezone expressed in UTC from a text string such as
 `2007-12-03T10:15:30.00Z`.

 ### `FILE`
-Must be a files send with `multipart/form-data`.
-All the file are automatically uploaded to `Storage` and is available for further task.
-The return will be a full qualified url with the form `kestra:///.../.../`, Kestra are able to handle this url and this inputs can be passed as is to task.
+Must be a file sent with `multipart/form-data`.
+All the files are automatically uploaded to `Storage` and are available for further tasks.
+The return will be a fully qualified url with the form `kestra:///.../.../`.
+Kestra is able to handle this url and this input can be passed as is to task.

 ## Input properties
-Here are the properties available for all input types :
+These are the properties available for all input types :

 ### `name`
-If the input name in order to be used with vars <code v-pre>{{ inputs.my-name }}</code>
+The input name to be used with vars <code v-pre>{{ inputs.my-name }}</code>

 ### `required`